 Check out our findings…

-Let’s first answer the question of whether it is legal to take sleep supplements containing melatonin onto planes.
+Let’s first answer the question of whether it is legal to take melatonin (or sleep supplements containing melatonin) onto planes.
 Because if it’s not legal, it doesn’t matter if they work or not.

 Now, please note that we’re not lawyers or professions that work in law.
 But after spending some time researching, it seems that you are indeed legally allowed to take melatonin on your travels to Asia; this is because melatonin is classed as medicine and the TSA and others don’t have issues with medication.